James Penrice: Livingston

 Penrice returned to Livingston on a permanent basis in June 2021.

 Heart of Midlothian

 On 18 June 2024, Heart of Midlothian announced that Penrice had signed for the club with a three-year deal, taking the number 29 ahead of the 2024–25 Scottish Premiership season.

 Penrice's debut season for Hearts saw him win both the club's Player of the Year Awards.
 He was also named in the 2024-25 PFA Scotland Team of the Year.

 AEK Athens

 On 5 July 2025, Penrice signed for Super League Greece side AEK Athens for a £2 million transfer fee.

+Rangers

+On 15 August 2026, Penrice signed for Scottish Premiership club Rangers on loan, with an option to buy.